 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Analytics, Employment, Financial Services, GDP, Labour-market, Lithuania, Markets and Companies
+Keyword tags: Analytics, Education and Science, Employment, Labour-market, Lithuania, Markets and Companies

-Average hourly labor costs in Latvia increased 5.9% in the fourth quarter of 2013, compared to the respective period in 2012 – the second steepest increase across the European Union, according to the latest data from the EU's statistical office Eurostat, reports LETA.
+Average hourly labor costs in Latvia increased 7% in the first quarter of 2014, compared to the respective period in 2013 – the steepest increase across the European Union, according to the latest data from the EU's statistical office Eurostat, cites LETA.